chemfiles/chemfiles/README.md

    </a>
 </div>

-Chemfiles is a multi-language library written in modern C++ for reading and writing from and to molecular trajectory files.
-These files are created by your favorite theoretical chemistry program, and contains informations about atomic or residues names and positions.
-Some format also have additional informations, such as velocities, forces, energy, …
+Chemfiles is a library for reading and writing molecular trajectory files.
+These files are created by your favorite theoretical chemistry program, and contains informations about positions, velocities, atomic names, *etc.*

-The main targeted audience of chemfiles (`libchemfiles`) is chemistry researcher working on their own code to do some kind of awesome science, without wanting to bother about handling all the format that may exist in the world.

-Running molecular or quantum simulations produce enormous amounts of data, which had to be post-processed in order to extract physical informations about the system.
-This post-processing step involve reading and parsing the data, and computing physical values with various algorithms.
-Chemfiles helps YOU on the first part of this, by providing the same interface to all the trajectory formats.
-If you need to change the output format, your analysis tools will still work the same way.
+Running simulations produce enormous amounts of data, which has to be post-processed in order to extract physical informations about the simulated system.
+Chemfiles provides an interface to access this information which is
+- **unified**: the same code will work with PDB, NetCDF and XTC trajectories;
+- **simple**: chemfiles is easy to use and extensively documented.

+Chemfiles is written in modern C++, and have interface for Python, Fortran, C, Rust and Julia languages.

 ## Quick links